JXKun980/RelationalGraphLearning/README.md

 Simply follow the command line argument list at the end of the files train.py and test.py to start training and testing.

-To train a model, change the config argument's config file path, that is the main thing that governs which model to train and the environment settings
+To train a model, change the argumment "--config": the config file path, that is the main thing that governs which model to train and the environment settings.
-Also specify a different model_dir of your wish.
+Also specify a different "--model_dir" of your wish.
 Trained model will be inside data/model_name folder that you specified, and the model files are named rl_model_x, x means the check point number.

 Go to configs/icra_benchmark/ to see a list of all different models, and model_predictive_rl is the officical RGL config.